-Nearly a third of advertisers report success from emotional campaigns, double the amount of those who do from rational campaigns.
-From the smell of freshly baked cookies triggering memories of hanging out at grandma’s house, to a hysterical blog post making a reader like a brand even more, when an emotion is triggered, it nudges someone closer to or farther from the direction of a brand.
+Nearly a third of advertisers report success from emotional campaigns, double the amount of those who report success from rational campaigns.
+From the smell of freshly baked cookies triggering memories of hanging out at grandma’s house to a hysterical blog post making a reader like a brand even more, when an emotion is triggered, it nudges someone closer to or farther from the direction of a brand.

-Considering content marketing’s purpose includes forming a connection with consumers that inspires trust, turns them into a lead, and might even spark a sale, the more that brands can humanize their content, the more likely they can incite an emotion that fosters a relationship between consumer and brand.
+Considering content marketing’s purposes include forming a connection with consumers that inspires trust, turns them into a lead, and might even spark a sale, the more brands can humanize their content, the more likely they are to incite an emotion that fosters a relationship between consumer and brand.
 Here are some ways to add a human element to your content marketing efforts.

 Show Off Your Humans

 People run your business, and people are your customers.
 An easy way to prove your brand isn’t just a bunch of robots working in a warehouse is to spotlight your team in content marketing.
-Film videos where they’re directly talking into a camera.
+Film videos where your employees are talking directly into a camera.
 Instead of just featuring a customer service pop-up button for users to click on, add a photo of the representative they’ll chat with if they click it.

 HubSpot inbound marketing software gives props to their humans in a big way throughout their website.
 All their training videos are explained by their actual trainers, not models or actors.
 Whenever you fill out a support ticket, you get a note showing an engaging photo of the person who is working on your issue – and they’re the one who can call you back within five minutes or send you a personal email.
 Apply these dynamite tactics to your content by adding a bio picture to your blog writer, or by mining your talented staff to use in your next video post or podcast.